|

 works.
 The first photo is a Telechron Type A from the mid 1930's.
 Second a rare Telechron

-Type C, the only example known, and was used in systems that operated in a DC voltage
+Type C, the only complete working example known, and was used in systems that operated in a DC voltage

 environment.
 The next photo shows a side-by-side comparison of the Type A and Type C

-meant to run in a partial vacuum.
-Very rare, and only one of two examples known, again
+the early 1930's meant to run in a partial vacuum.
+Very rare, and only

-example of the horological art.
-Jeweled movement with Wagner's swinging frame remontoire.
+horological art.
+Jeweled movement with Wagner's rocking frame

 electrical bell actuating complication.
 This clock used air pressure rather than